 I also studied astrology with New York City’s Rebecca Gordon, who runs My Path Astrology.

-In Toronto, I’ve read tarot at a number of events, including the Toronto Psychic Fair, Bazaar of the Bizarre, Midnight MRKT, the Toronto Fringe Festival, Toronto Urban Collective’s pop-up markets, Pedestrian Sunday in Kensington Market, and more, including private parties and charity events.
+In Toronto, I’ve read tarot at a number of events, including the Toronto Psychic Fair, Bazaar of the Bizarre, Midnight MRKT, the Toronto Fringe Festival, Toronto Urban Collective’s pop-up markets, Pedestrian Sunday in Kensington Market, the Holistic Beauty Experience, and more, including private parties and charity events.

-I’m also a regular reader at SeeSaw Café and at Toronto’s long-running Psychic Brunch.
+I was also a regular reader at Toronto’s long-running Psychic Brunch.

 If you’re not able to catch a group class, I offer private workshops and mentorships that are available online and can be offered anywhere in the world.
 I’ve had clients from all over, from Europe to Australia to the U.S.